Monsanto Backed Republican Effort To Intimidate Cancer Researchers, Says Report

 Monsanto also reportedly created a video to advance propaganda about Gillam and her work.
 The company even reportedly made a spreadsheet covering how to deal with Gillam’s book, Whitewash, which covers the connection between Roundup and cancer.

-Gillam claims that Monsanto worked in conjunction with Washington DC-based FTI Consulting to advance their plans.
+Gillam claims that Monsanto worked in conjunction with Washington, D.C.-based FTI Consulting to advance their plans.